subnetreaper-alt/Gif-Maker-Local/README.md

 # Gif-Maker-Local
 Local gif maker that allows you to use various effects on images turning them into gifs using your local machine to do the work credit to jnordberg https://github.com/jnordberg/gif.js/blob/master/dist/gif.js is integrated to help the process the effects are anime sword slice, shatter explosion, glitch, and wave.
 Pixelate does not work it was a test.
 The overall goal was to achieve cool gif effects locally so as not to wait forever on a server run site.
+You will need to install node.js if you dont already have that.

 1st Use Only